Cozy Peach Kitchen

 • Don't crank the heat up or the milk will boil.
 Instead, keep it over medium to medium-high heat.
 The sauce should be gently simmering, with just a few bubbles popping at a time.

 • Cook pasta to al dente.
-The pasta soaks up the cheese sauce as it sits, so try to avoid adding very soft pasta or it will become way too soft in the mac and cheese.
+The pasta soaks up the white cheddar cheese sauce as it sits, so try to avoid adding very soft pasta or it will become way too soft in the mac and cheese.

 Leftovers and storage